ChromeUniverse/Personal-website/posts/freelancing.md

 My main goal with this article is to document and showcase my (somewhat limited, but still relevant) experience as an entry-level freelance software developer to whoever might be interested.

-As with nearly all other articles in this blog, the content here is mostly about my personal life experiences, but I hope that someone out there might learn a thing or two from my story.
-Here are the groups of people who I think would benefit the most by reading this article, in descending order of perceived relevance:
+As with all other articles in this blog, this content here is mostly just a personal journal of sorts - I don't expect anyone to seriouly read this other than my future self - but I hope that someone out there might learn a thing or two from my story.
+So here are the groups of people who I think would benefit the most from this article, in descending order of perceived relevance:

 - **Aspiring developers** (think high school and college students, so mostly teens and young adults) looking to earn some not-so-quick cash doing basic software development
 - **Entry-level software engineers** looking to get some real-world experience before entering the industry
-- People who are considering going the freelance route or are just starting out with freelance work
+- People who are **considering going the freelance route** or are just starting out with freelance work
-- People who might occasionally stalk me on the internet and want to know what I've been up to (you're welcome, creeps)
+- People who might occasionally **stalk me on the internet** and want to know what I've been up to (you're welcome, creeps)

 ## Becoming a *real* software developer

-I can now proudly call myself an actual **software developer**: someone who's capable of building (and mot importantly, shipping!) software products that meets the needs of clients and users.
+Well - I can now proudly call myself an actual **software developer**: someone who's capable of building (and mot importantly, shipping!) software products that meets the needs of clients and users.

 This is quite honestly a *huge* accomplishment for me - just over 18 months ago I was starting out with JavaScript and here I am today, building tools that actual people are using right now, and I'm getting *paid* for it - **It feels awesome!** 😆